SCU-Schedule-Helper/scu-schedule-planner/README.md

   - Grouped by type (major, emphasis, university core, etc.).
   - For each requirement:
     - List required courses, status (planned/completed/missing).
-    - For “choose X of Y,” show progress (e.g., “1 of 2 selected”).
+    - For "choose X of Y," show progress (e.g., "1 of 2 selected").
     - Show double-counted courses with an asterisk or note.
   - Click to see which planned/taken courses fulfill each requirement.
 - **Edge Cases**:
   - Course fulfills multiple requirements—handle double-counting rules.
   - User satisfies a requirement with an advisor-approved substitution—allow manual override with note.
-  - Requirements that change based on catalog year.

 ### 4.5. **Prerequisite Graph**